IOTRONICS/PARC-2024-SUBMISSION-/README.md

 ## Dependencies
+Packages needed are:
+- pip install ultralytics # to is to be able to successfully run the tomatoes_detection1 package to be able to use YOLOv8.
+Install in the tomatoes_detection1 directory.
+- opencv: Open-source computer vision library.
+    $ sudo apt-get install python3-opencv
+- ROS2 packages including parc_robot_interfaces, sensor_msgs, ament_index_python, rclpy, std_msgs, cv_bridge.
+- `ros2_control`: ROS packages including controller interface, controller manager, hardware interface etc.
+    `$ sudo apt-get install ros-humble-ros2-control`

 ## Package Overview

-* This section details the custom ROS packages developed for our project:
+* This section details the custom ROS2 packages developed for our project:

 * parc_robot_bringup (./parc_robot_bringup/): This package houses configuration files, the simulated world, scripts, and launch files responsible for bringing up the PARC robot for both Task 1 and Task 2.